ForEvolve/forevolve.github.io/_drafts/en/2021-03-14-learn-coding-with-dot-net-core-part-5.md

 In this article, we explore how to read user inputs from the console.
 This article is the foundation of more dynamic notions enabling our programs to change based on user interactions and react to them.
+We also learn how to change the title of the console and how to delete its content.

 {% include learn-coding-with-dot-net-core/intro-series.md %}<!--more-->